 What If My Executor Doesn’t Know About A Debt That I Have?

-If your executor doesn’t know about a debt, and they distribute assets to beneficiaries and wrap up the estate without paying that debt, the debtholder has a right to make a claim against the estate, and the executor can be held liable.
+If your executor doesn’t know about a debt, and they distribute assets to beneficiaries and wrap up the estate without paying that debt, the debtholder has a right to make a claim against the estate, and the executor can be held liable and be forced to pay the remaining debt out of their own pockets.

 This is why the step of advertising for creditors is so crucial in the process of estate administration.
 This allows any liabilities you have that the executor may not know about to be brought to light.